Skip to main content

 Enable packfiles

-Bundle small objects to reduce store overhead (enabled by default):
+Packfiles bundle small objects to reduce store overhead and are enabled by default.
+No flag needed.

 3